Skip to main content

 Undergraduate Certificate of Achievement in Managing Common Ear Conditions

-Develop your knowledge and skills managing patients with conditions involving the ear.
-Cover anatomy and physiology of the ear, as well as the pathophysiology of common problems affecting the ear.
+Develop your knowledge and skills managing patients with ear conditions.
+You'll cover anatomy and physiology of the ear.
+You'll also learn the pathophysiology of common problems that affect the ear.

 Medical equipment used for audiology on a patient table